 This would usually trigger any other plant to spread but with this one, it just keeps growing lengthwise and not widthwise.
 So it was time to pull out my floral nips (their long pointed blades are great for taking cuttings) and get busy.

 I cut off a few of those long, slender stems and stripped the top round leaves (aka “the pearls) off so I could stick those stems right back into the pot.
 I make sure at least 3 or 4 leaf nodes are down into the soil – that’s where the roots emerge from.

-This pot is filled with a good organic potting soil and regularly top dressed with both compost and worm compost so no soil prep is necessary here.
+This pot is filled with good organic potting soil and regularly top-dressed with both compost and worm compost so no soil prep is necessary here.
 I have lots of succulents in my yard which I normally heal off.
 But, with these stems being so minuscule in diameter, I skip that step and directly plant them back in.

 The light exposure is bright but not direct – the Coprosma shades it from any direct afternoon sunlight.
-Soil that is well drained, such as a potting soil or cactus mix, is very important because they like to completely dry out between waterings.
+Soil that is well-drained, such as potting soil or cactus mix, is very important because they like to completely dry out between waterings.

 Those round little pearls store water in them.
 Like any succulent, what I am going to tell you next is important to its survival:

 I can selectively and routinely water the Coprosma, Plectranthus, and annuals.
 This gives the String of Pearls a drink when I feel it needs it.

 As for insects and diseases, mine stays free and clear.
 So, there’s no personal advice I can give on that.